jwstegemann/fritz2-docs/HttpCalls.md

 ```kotlin
 val result: String = usersApi.get(s).body()
 ```
 `body()` returns the body of the response as a `String`.
-Instead, you can also use some following methods to get different results:
+Alternatively you can use the following methods to get different results:
 * `blob(): Blob`
 * `arrayBuffer(): ArrayBuffer`
 * `formData(): FormData`
 * `json(): Any?`

-If your request was not successful (`Response.status != 200`) a `FetchException` will be thrown.
+If your request was not successful (`Response.status != 200`), a `FetchException` will be thrown.

-The same works for posts and other methods, just use different parameters for the body to send.
+The same works for posts and other methods - just use different parameters for the body to send.

-Of course the remote service is primarily designed to use in your `Handler`s within your `Store`s when exchanging data with your backend:
+The remote service is primarily designed for use in your `Store`'s `Handler`s when exchanging data with the backend:
 ```kotlin
 val userStore = object : RootStore<String>("") {